Adverbs express typical kinds of meaning, occupy various sentence positions and combine with particular sentence parts

 Adverbs add detail to other meanings in their sentence, just as adjectives do.
 However, whereas adjectives generally add to the meaning of a noun or pronoun (see 6.
 Adjectives with No Noun 1), adverbs mostly link with verbs, adjectives, whole statements or other adverbs.

 Not all adverbs have all of these uses, though.
 Many manner adverbs, such as hard, link only with verbs (work hard).
 Some degree adverbs, such as very, quite and too (= “excessively”), link mostly with adjectives or adverbs (see 98.
 “Very”, “Much” and “Very Much” and 115.
-Interpreting Numerical Data).
+Surveying Numerical Data).
 An adverb with unrestricted possibilities is clearly:

 (b) (+ STATEMENT) Clearly, people trafficking is a serious problem.